For the ABSN track, applicants are encouraged to speak with an enrollment counselor before completing the application.

 Prelicensure BSN Track students should be prepared to enter a full-time program with the majority of the courses and clinical experiences taking place during the weekdays.
 There is no part-time program for prelicensure students.
 RN-BSN Completion Track students complete all coursework asynchronously online.

-The only undergraduate students who can enter the program during the summer are Registered Nurses (RNs) who are seeking a BSN degree and those in the Accelerated BSN program.
+The only undergraduate students who can enter the BSN degree program during the summer are Registered Nurses (RNs) who are seeking a BSN degree (RN-BSN track) and those in the second degree accelerated BSN (ABSN) track.

 No, credit is not awarded for employment as a certified nursing assistant (CNA or equivalent), medical assistant, surgical technician, LPN or other role.
 RNs with diploma credit could be awarded escrow credit for diploma courses.
 The only credit considered for transfer credit must be earned at an accredited college or university, and the course must be applicable towards an associate’s or bachelor’s degree.

 The Admissions Office reviews transcripts and determines if coursework from a previous degree is acceptable for transfer into the nursing program.
 It is very rare to receive approval for transfer credit of nursing coursework from another institution.
-Students accepted to any pathway for the BSN (traditional, ABSN, RN-BSN) will have their transcripts closely evaluated.
-Applicants to our ABSN program must have a non-nursing bachelor’s degree to be eligible for the program.
+Students accepted to any track for the BSN (traditional, accelerated, RN-BSN) will have their transcripts closely evaluated.
+Applicants to our ABSN track must have a non-nursing bachelor’s degree to be eligible for the program.

 Click here to find an information session in the program of your interest.